Bounds for smooth Fano weighted complete intersections: Dimensions and

 \section{Dimensions $4$ and $5$}

 In this section we provide a classification of smooth well formed Fano weighted complete intersections of dimensions $4$ and $5$.
-This is done by a straightforward check using the bounds given by Theorem~\ref{theorem:main} and Lemma~\ref{lemma:middle-bound}.
 To simplify conventions, we exclude the projective space (which is a codimension~$0$ smooth Fano complete intersection in itself) from our lists.

+We find the weighted complete intersections we are interested in by a straightforward check of all possible weights and degrees.
+Namely, we know that if there is a smooth well formed Fano weighted complete intersection of dimension~$r$ and multidegree~\mbox{$(d_1,\ldots,d_{n-r-1})$} in~\mbox{$\PP(a_0,\ldots,a_n)$} that is not an intersection with a linear cone, then~\mbox{$n\le 2r$} by~\cite[Theorem~1.3]{ChenChenChen}.
+Next, by Theorem~\ref{theorem:main} we have $a_i\le n$ for all~\mbox{$0\le i\le n$}, so that for any given dimension $r$ we have to check only a finite number of possible weights $a_0,\ldots,a_n$; one can further reduce the number of cases to be checked using Lemma~\ref{lemma:middle-bound}.
+Finally, the degrees $d_j$ can be bounded from above in terms of $a_i$ (see Theorem~\ref{theorem:main} or Lemma~\ref{lemma:adjunction}), so we have only a finite number of possible collections~\mbox{$d_1,\ldots,d_{n-r-1}$} to check; here the number of cases can also be reduced using the lower bounds from Lemma~\ref{lemma:d-2a}.
 Note that at this step we obtain only necessary conditions on the weights and degrees, and in each case one has to check that there actually exists a weighted complete intersection with the corresponding parameters, and that it is smooth.
-The Hodge numbers are computed using Corollary~\ref{corollary: weighted complete intersection}, and sometimes Theorem~\ref{theorem:Hirzebruch} when the latter is more convenient to apply.
-Since the Hodge numbers are constant in smooth families, for these computations it is enough to pick up one example in each of the families.
-In principle, all this can be done in an arbitrary given dimension.
+This can be done by writing down a general equation of a weighted complete intersection in the few remaining families.
+The Hodge numbers of our weighted complete intersections are computed using Corollary~\ref{corollary: weighted complete intersection}, and sometimes Theorem~\ref{theorem:Hirzebruch} when the latter is more convenient to apply.
+Since the Hodge numbers are constant in smooth families, for these computations it is enough to pick one example in each of the families.
+In principle, all this can be done in an arbitrary given dimension, although the number of arising Fano varieties becomes rather large in higher dimensions.
+For instance, there are~$22$ deformation families of smooth well formed four-dimensional Fano weighted complete intersections that are not intersections with a linear cone (excluding the variety~$\PP^4$, as usual); there are~$35$ such deformation families of fivefolds; and there are~$72$ such families of sixfolds (here the number of families of codimension $1$, $2$, $3$, $4$, $5$, and~$6$ weighted complete intersections equals~$18$, $31$, $15$, $5$, $2$, and~$1$, respectively).